giantswarm/releases/aws/v11.5.2/README.md

 # :zap: Giant Swarm Release v11.5.2 for AWS :zap:

-Giant Swarm release v11.5.2 is fixing an issue with NetworkPolicies and custom pod cidrs.
+This release provides a new aws-operator which is fixing an issue with NetworkPolicies and custom pod cidrs.

 ## Change details